nbahador/neuroanalytics-datasets/intro.md

-# Welcome to your Jupyter Book
+# Neuroanalytics Dataset "Help Desk"

-This is a small sample book to give you a feel for how book content is structured.
+This is a small `jupyter-book` developed to introduce and document the available open resources and datasets that might be useful as part of participation in the Canadian Neuroanalytics Scholars Program.

-It shows off a few of the major file types, as well as some sample content.
+This is a growing resource and can be shared and added to by anyone.
+The goal is to provide a useful starting point to research projects that can capitalize on existing open data resources.

-It does not go in-depth into any particular topic - check out [the Jupyter Book documentation](https://jupyterbook.org) for more information.
+The structure of this documentation is still in its early stages - if there is systematic structure or information you want to see, please make a PR.

-Check out the content pages bundled with this sample book to see more.
+Check out the initial content pages bundled with this sample book to see more.

 ```{tableofcontents}
 ```